-Resource/Material Category No Action Alternative Overhaul Alternative New Facility Alternative Location 3/4 and Location 6 Energy Consumption, Site Utilities, and Security Infrastructure Impacts (cont.)
-Security Infrastructure There would be no impact to security infrastructure since there would not be any security infrastructure modifications.
-Refurbishment Period:There would be beneficialimpacts from theconstruction of a newsecurity boundary system.Post-RefurbishmentOperational Period:There would be beneficialimpacts from the additionof a new securityboundary system.
-Construction Period:There would be beneficialimpacts from theconstruction of a newsecurity boundary system.Transition Period:There would be beneficialimpacts from the additionof a new security boundarysystem.New Facility OperationalPeriod:There would be beneficialimpacts from the additionof a new security boundarysystem.New Facility OperationalPeriod:There would be beneficialimpacts from the additionof a new security boundarysystem.
-Environmental Just tice Impacts Environmental Justice There would be no disprop justice populations since ar Shoshone-Bannock tribes v population. ortionately high and adverse ny potential impacts to these p would be similar to those exp impacts to environmental populations and the prienced by the general
+Resource/Material Category No Action Alternative Overhaul Alternative New Facility Alternative Location 3/4 and Location 6 Energy Consumption on Site Utilities and Sec urity Infrastructure Impa Security Infrastructure There would be no impact to security infrastructure since there would not be any security infrastructure modifications.
+Refurbishment Period: There would be beneficial impacts from the construction of a new security boundary system.
+Post-Refurbishment Operational Period: There would be beneficial impacts from the addition of a new security boundary system.
+Construction Period: There would be beneficial impacts from the construction of a new security boundary system.
+Transition Period: There would be beneficial impacts from the addition of a new security boundary system.
+New Facility Operational Period: There would be beneficial impacts from the addition of a new security boundary system.
+Environmental Just tice Impacts Environmental Justice There would be no disprop low-income populations sin ortionately high and adverse any potential impacts to the would be similar to those expendential impacts are small. nese populations and the